lucifer1004/tvm-llis/README-llis.md

 ## Build

 Follow the instruction of the original TVM.
-It should be built with CUDA support.
+It should be built with CUDA and LLVM support.

 To enable LLIS support, add the following to config.cmake:
 ```